 The first thing you need to do when appealing the denial of your claim is to file an Application for Adjustment of Claim.
 You may have already done this when filing the original paperwork for your workers’ compensation claim.
 Then you’ll need to submit a form called the Declaration of Readiness to Proceed.
 Once the proper forms are in place you’ll be able to request a hearing in front of your local Workers' Compensation Appeals Board judge.

 Before your appeal reaches trial, a pre-trial conference may be scheduled where the judge will listen to both sides of the story and help you try to resolve the issue.
 If an agreement cannot be reached, the judge will set the matter for trial.
 However, most disputes are settled at the pre-trial conference.

-A workers’ compensation attorney can help
+A workers’ compensation attorney in San Diego can help

 Your claim was already denied once.
 Why prolong the wait for your benefits by attempting to navigate the appeals process alone?
 While you don’t need a workers’ compensation attorney to file an appeal, having one will give your claim the best chance at success the second time around.